 The District has been formed under §15.2-2400 et seq.
 Va.
-Code Ann. (the "BID Act") for the purpose of providing additional, more complete and more timely governmental and public services in connection with the redevelopment of the former Landmark Mall site in the West End of Alexandria (the "BID Area") as authorized by Alexandria City Council Ordinance No. (the "Ordinance").
+Code Ann. (the "BID Act") for the purpose of providing additional, more complete and more timely governmental and public services in connection with the redevelopment of the former Landmark Mall site in the West End of Alexandria (the "BID Area") as authorized by Alexandria City Council Ordinance No. \\\\\\(the "Ordinance").
 In furtherance of said purpose, the District may be operated as, and shall also be authorized to establish, an organization that is exempt from federal income taxation under Section 501(a) of the Internal Revenue Code.
 The District is further authorized to have and exercise any and all purposes, powers or privileges now or hereafter conferred by the laws of the Virginia upon corporations formed under the Virginia Nonstock Corporation Act, as amended from time to time, but only to the extent that the exercise of such purposes, powers and privileges are not precluded by the BID Act, the Ordinance, or by any contractual arrangements with the City.
-The boundaries of the District are depicted on the map attached as Exhibit A to the Ordinance and incorporated herein, which includes those parcels listed in Exhibit B attached to the Ordinance and incorporated herein, and such additional area as may be added pursuant to the BID Act.
+The boundaries of the District are depicted on the map attached as Exhibit A to the Ordinance and incorporated herein, and such additional area as may be added pursuant to the BID Act.